 Federal regulators also raised concerns about the program.
 In 2009, the Government Accountability Office found that some officers in local jurisdictions were detaining immigrants for carrying open containers of alcohol, urinating in public or speeding.
 In 2010, Homeland Security’s Office of Inspector General found that ICE had not followed its internal procedures to vet the “suitability” of local officers for the program and did not collect statistics on the race and ethnicity of suspects to determine whether “unlawful profiling” had occurred.

-The Department of Justice twice sued sheriffs in the program for allegedly targeting, detaining and arresting Latinos, often in traffic stops.
+The Department of Justice twice sued sheriffs in the program, alleging they targeted, detained and arrested Latinos, often in traffic stops.

 One was Sheriff Terry Johnson of Alamance County, N.C., who, according to the Justice Department, said of Mexicans, “Their values are a lot different — their morals — than what we have here.
 In Mexico, there’s nothing wrong with having sex with a 12-, 13-year-old girl. ...
 They do a lot of drinking down in Mexico.”